-The employee is allowed, but not required, to make up the employee's contributions to a contributory plan.
+The employee will be allowed, but not required, to make up his or her contributions to a contributory plan.
 The employee may repay his or her employee contributions for a period of up to three times the period of military service, but not to exceed five years.
-If the employee's retirement plan is contributory and the employee does not make up the employee's contributions, the employee will not receive the employer match or the accrued benefit attributable to the employee's contribution because the employer is required to make contributions that are contingent on the employee's contributions.
+If the employee's retirement plan is contributory and the employee does not make up his or her contributions, he or she will not receive the employer match or the accrued benefit attributable to his or her contribution because the employer is required to make contributions that are contingent on the employee's contributions.